Why is moving firewood such a bad idea?

 My firewood has no bugs, holes, burrows, sawdust, or other weird looking stuff on it.
 Is it OK to transport it?

 Even the experts can’t always see a couple of pin-head sized insect eggs, or a few microscopic fungus spores, in a pile of wood.
 These tiny threats are enough to destroy an entire ecosystem.
 Never assume wood that “looks safe” is OK to move- it is next to impossible for anyone to inspect firewood that closely.

 What kind of firewood is safe to move?

-The short answer to this is that most packaged heat treated firewood with a USDA APHIS treatment seal is considered safe to move.
-Please note that just being labeled "kiln-dried" is quite different, and should not be considered safe to move.
-For more information, please visit our two related blog posts: When is it OK to move firewood? and Kiln Dried vs Heat Treated Firewood.
+The short answer to this is that most packaged heat treated firewood with a USDA APHIS heat treatment seal, or a state based (such as a State Department of Agriculture) heat treatment seal is considered safe to move.
+Please note that just being labeled “kiln-dried” is quite different, and should not be considered safe to move.
+For more information, please visit our related blog post: Kiln Dried vs Heat Treated Firewood.

 Can you recommend a firewood seller in my area?

 We can’t recommend any particular seller, but here are some helpful hints.